bekbulatov/PyV8Mono/README.md

 # MonoContext options

-	GC control:
+Garbage collector control:

-	run_low_memory_notification.
-Options for running V8::LowMemoryNotification each N iterations.
-Disabled if 0 (default). run_idle_notification_loop.
-Options for running V8::IdleNotification each N iterations.
+- run_low_memory_notification.
+Options for running `V8::LowMemoryNotification` each N iterations.
+Disabled if 0 (default). `run_low_memory_notification = 100` will send notification each 100 renders.
+- run_idle_notification_loop.
+Options for running `V8::IdleNotification` each N iterations.
 Disabled if 0 (default).

 V8 control:

-	cmd_args.
+- cmd_args.
 String of arguments for V8.
-Ex: '--no_incremental_marking', Default is ''
+Ex: `--no_incremental_marking`, Default is ''

 Others:

-	watch_templates.
+- watch_templates.
 If set True, MonoContext will check whether templates change by modified date.
 Useful for development.
 Default is False